matrix-org/synapse/docs/state_compressor.md

 ## Enabling the state compressor

-The state compressor requires the python library for the `auto_compressor` tool to be installed.
-Instructions for this can be found in [the `python.md` file in the source repo](https://github.com/matrix-org/rust-synapse-compress-state/blob/main/docs/python.md).
+The state compressor requires the python library for the `synapse_auto_compressor` tool to be installed.
+This can be done with pip or by following the instructions for this can be found in [the `python.md` file in the source repo](https://github.com/matrix-org/rust-synapse-compress-state/blob/main/docs/python.md).

 The following configuration options are provided: